uhlerlab/APOLLO/README.md

 ./citeseq directory

 ## Application to Human Protein Atlas data
-./hpa contains all three notebooks for the three models trained using each pair of chromain, ER, and microtubule markers.
+./hpa contains all three notebooks for the three models trained using each pair of chromain, ER, and microtubule markers, which reproduces the results in Fig. 5.

 ## Simulation
 ./simulation contains the results of applying APOLLO to 5 simulated datasets with known ground truth of disentanglement.